Phro/.vim/README.md

 - The highlight color of parentheses contrasts poorly with the red foreground
 - Many TeX snippets appear to be missing from before (perhaps they were not added to the repository?)
+- Move the filetype-specific content such as:
+  - the makeprg
+  - the "run file then enter interactive mode" command into a consolidated location, and ideally remove the redundancy